Adult Field Trips

 with Lee Atonna, Tina Wilson, and Dr. Shannon Felberg

 The Desert Botanical Gardens is celebrating its 80th year of being a national leader in education, conservation, and research.
-Join us in a guided tour of this outstanding facility as Tina Wilson, Director of Horticulture, and Dr. Shannon Felberg, Conservation Biologist, demonstrate how DBG has remained at the forefront in horticulture and desert plant species research.
-Tour includes stops at propagation greenhouses, Evolutionary and Conservation Genetics Laboratory, Herbarium, the Hazel Hare Center for Plant Science, and Learning Lab.
+This guided tour of this outstanding facility with Tina Wilson, Director of Horticulture, and Dr. Shannon Felberg, Conservation Biologist, demonstrated how DBG has remained at the forefront in horticulture and desert plant species research.
+Tour included stops at propagation greenhouses, Evolutionary and Conservation Genetics Laboratory, Herbarium, the Hazel Hare Center for Plant Science, and Learning Lab.